tangowhisky37/LetsHack/Git-Tutorial.md

   - Before you can use git you have to setup a few local variables on your machines
   - The following commands setup your local user name and user email for git to reference.
   - You can refer to the documentation for additional configuration options.
-  - bash# git config --global user.name "John Doe"
+  - `bash# git config --global user.name "John Doe"`
-  - bash# git config --global user.email "john.doe@doe.com"
+  - `bash# git config --global user.email "john.doe@doe.com"`
-  - bash# git config --system core.editor vim (This command will only work on unix sysetms where you have vim editor installed)
+  - `bash# git config --system core.editor vim` (This command will only work on unix sysetms where you have vim editor installed)

 - Adding Newly Created Files To A Repo
   - So you'll now perform all your development inside the new folder.
   - You are free to copy content from other folders you might have locally which you want to sync up into the repo.
   - To add a new file to a repo issue the following commands
   - bash# git add filename.txt
-  - You can also add whole folders, subfolders and files by issuing the following command
-  - bash# git add *
+  - You can also add whole folders, subfolders and files by issuing the following command - `bash# git add *`

 - Checking Status of Code
   - When developing code on your machine you might need to check the status of existing or previous commits to understand what's gone into the repo and what might have not already been committed to the repo.
-  - To check status just issue the following command while still in the folder which includes the changes you've just made
+  - To check status just issue the following command while still in the folder which includes the changes you've just made - `bash# git status`
-  - bash# git status
   - The above command will tell you what files have changed, which of the changed files you've added (using git add) and which ones have been left out.

 - Performing A Commit
   - By issuing the commit you are finalizing the changes and providing comments on what they consist of
-  - bash# git commit -m "These updates include fixes the way the files are copied onto AWS S3"
+  - `bash# git commit -m "These updates include fixes the way the files are copied onto AWS S3"`

 - Checking  Files & Folders Into The Repo
-  - Finally check the files into the repo using the following command
-  - bash# git push --set-upstream origin master
+  - Finally check the files into the repo using the following command - `bash# git push --set-upstream origin master`
   - You will be asked for your github account details.
 Once you've provided them the code will by pushed into the main repo.

 - Pulling updates from your github repo into local repo